oliver-oloughlin/kvdex/README.md

 `kvdex` is a high level abstraction layer for Deno KV with zero third-party dependencies.
-It's purpose is to enhance the experience of using Deno's KV store through additional features such as indexing, and strongly typed collections, and cron jobs, while maintaining as much of the native functionality as possible, like atomic operations and queue listeners.
+It's purpose is to enhance the experience of using Deno's KV store through additional features such as indexing, strongly typed collections, and cron jobs, while maintaining as much of the native functionality as possible, like atomic operations and queue listeners.

 ## Highlights